 What we do

-- Identifying novel molecular targets for therapeutic development
+- Identify novel molecular targets for therapeutic development

-- Characterizing the mechanisms of action and preclinical development of novel drug candidates
+- Characterize the mechanisms of action and preclinical development of novel drug candidates

 Our researchers collaborate extensively with each other, with other scientists at Roswell Park and elsewhere, and with partners in the pharmaceutical industry, to leverage expertise from a variety of disciplines.

 We also participate in Roswell Park’s CCSG Developmental Therapeutics (DT) Program and Translational Research Groups (TRG) for specific cancer types, and the University at Buffalo (UB) graduate training programs — mainly, the Experimental Therapeutics (ET) program.

 Ueshima S, Fang J. Histone H3K9 methyltransferase SETDB1 augments invadopodia formation to promote tumor metastasis.
 Oncogene.
 2022 Jun;41(24):3370-3380. doi: 10.1038/s41388-022-02345-3.
 Epub 2022 May 11.
 PubMed PMID: 35546351; PubMed Central PMCID: PMC9801494.